 La noche que te fuiste, 1945, Floreal Ruiz

-After a couple of years without recording, Troilo started a new phase of his career, more experimental, in line with the evolution of Tango and, later on, from 1955, with the decline of milongas and tango danced.
-Although some great tango for milongas are composed in this period, the music of this phase is more avant-garde, very sophisticated, sometimes not with a clear compás, and this is why, even if absolutely beautiful, is not heard too much in milongas.
+After a couple of years without recording, Aníbal Troilo started a new phase of his career, more experimental, in line with the evolution of Tango.
+Later on, from 1955, this new phase accentuated, as there were less people dancing and more listening to tango on the radio.
+Although some great tangos for milongas were composed in this period, the music of this phase is more avant-garde, very sophisticated, sometimes not with a clear compás, and this is why, even if absolutely beautiful, is not heard too much in milongas.

 Best Troilo’s Tangos after 1951